IBM-Cloud/idemix-issuer-verifier/README.md

 ![](images/issuer_egov_setup_page.jpg)
   1. OR Craft your own credential specification:
 ![](images/issuer_movie_custom_setup_page.jpg)
-      * Choose a unique name of the Credential Specification
+      * Choose a unique name of the Credential Specification.
       * Specify a link to the image that will be an icon displayed in the user's credential wallet.
 You can also use the default image.
-      * Add Attributes to you specification by clicking ADD ATTRIBUTE, choosing a Human Readable Name and an appropriate Data Type for each attribute.
+      * Add Attributes to you specification by clicking ADD ATTRIBUTE, choosing a Human Readable Name and the appropriate Data Type for each attribute.
 1. When you are done, press NEXT.
-1. After the Issuer keys are generated (this might take up to 2-3 min because of the key length,but this is only done once) a JSON file with all configuration Information will be displayed:
+1. After the Issuer keys are generated (this might take up to 2-3 min because of the key length, but this is only done once) a JSON file with all configuration information will be displayed:
 ![](images/issuer_json.jpg)
 PLEASE NOTE: This service is only available as experimental to demonstrate the technology.
 Please DO NOT use any real (personal) data with our service.
 All credential specifications and issuer parameters (only the public key) are visible to the other applications that use Identity Mixer Experimental Service.
-1. You can always see this file when selecting the service from the dashboard.
+1. After Setup is completed, you can always see this JSON file when selecting the service instance from the dashboard.
 The details on how to use this JSON file are described below in the Decomposition Instructions section.

 ### Verifier service configuration:

 1. From the IBM Bluemix Dashboard, locate and click your newly created Bluemix Node.js™ application to which you bound the Identity Mixer services.
-1. Within the Services section of the your application, click its Identity Mixer issuer service.
+1. Within the Services section of the your application, click its Identity Mixer-verifier service.
 The Identity Mixer Setup Console will be loaded:
 ![](images/start_page.jpg)
 1. Choose the VERIFIER role and press START SETUP.
 3. Define *access control policies* (description of what a user has to prove/reveal in order to be granted access to a resource).
 You can choose more than one policy using any of the options below:
  1. Select one of the existing policies that are non-editable:
 ![](images/select_policy.jpg)
 ![](images/predefined_policies.jpg)
-  1. OR Craft your own policy by choosing "Create New Policy":
+  1. OR Craft your own policy by choosing CREATE NEW POLICY:
 ![](images/create_new_policy.jpg)
-      * Specify a unique human-readable name of the policy.
+      * Specify a unique human-readable name of the policy (it must be unique within Bluemix, not only your organization since it will be visible to the other applications that use Identity Mixer service).
       * Define predicates by clicking ADD PREDICATE, choosing the credential issuer, credential type, attribute, operator, and defining a constant:
 ![](images/editing_policy.jpg)
 1. When you are done, press NEXT.